finagle/finch/docs/cookbook.md

 **Note:** IntelliJ usually marks those imports unused (grey).
 Don't.
 Trust.
 It.

-In addition to `EncodeResponse` instance for return (success) types, Finch also requires an instance for `Exception` (failure) that might be thrown by the endpoint.
-That said, both failures and success values should be serialised and propagated to the client over the wire.
+In addition to an `EncodeResponse` instance for return (success) types, Finch also requires an instance for `Exception` (failure) that might be thrown by the endpoint.
+That said, both failures and successes values should be serialized and propagated to the client over the wire.

-It's relatively easy to provide such instance with JSON libraries featuring compile-time reflection and type-classes for decoding/encoding (Circe, Argonaut).
+It's relatively easy to provide such an instance with JSON libraries featuring compile-time reflection and type-classes for decoding/encoding (Circe, Argonaut).
 For example, with Circe it might be defined as follows.

 ```scala
 import io.circe.{Encoder, Json}